Mitigated risk, meaningful returns: Structured products’ time has come

 A number of Investec’s recently matured products have been particularly rewarding for investors.
 For example, three recently matured products linked to the Eurostoxx 50 have significantly outperformed the underlying index in rand and euro terms.

-On a three-year digital structured product, also referencing the Eurostoxx 50, investors earned 63.5%, compared with 23.5% in rands on an index-tracking investment.
+On a three-year digital structured product, also referencing the Eurostoxx 50, investors earned 63.5%, compared with 23.5% in rand on an index-tracking investment.

-“This amounts to an excess return of 11.8% a year over the underlying,” he adds.
+“This amounts to an excess return of 11.8% a year over the underlying,” he says.

 “As governments and central banks face the challenges of the world economy, such as rising inflation and the need to normalise policy, so volatility becomes a more important factor for advisers and their clients,” she says.
 “Investment tools that can protect against capital loss should continue to be attractive.”